jcfrog/board-painter/README.md

 ## Special thanks

-Special thanks to Dr Zied Haddad from Musketeer Chess who allowed to share this code.
+Special thanks to Dr Zied Haddad from Musketeer Chess who allowed me to share this code.